gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

  <tr>
   <td>module-ladspa-sink</td>
   <td>autoloadable filter</td>
-  <td>Creates a filter source or sink that applies an audio filter from an external LADSPA plugin on top of the master source or sink.
+  <td>Creates a filter sink that applies an audio filter from an external LADSPA plugin on top of the master source or sink.
 The plugin may be controlled via D-Bus.</td>
  </tr>
 </table>